Spirituality and psychiatry

 - a new sense of

 meaning, hope and peace of mind.
-This has allowed them to accept
+This has enabled them to accept

-be to ask "Would you say you are spiritual or religious in any way?
+be asked "Would you say you are spiritual or religious in any way?

 Please tell me how."
-Another useful question is, "What sustains
+Another useful question is, "What gives you

 this will usually reveal a person's main spiritual concerns and